nexcess/nexcess-api-docs/CloudAccount.md

 The payload returned from the command above is the same as [Payload 3](#payload3).

-The clearing of the cache is an out-of-bandwidth process. a 200 OK return indicates that the switch has been set but it can take a few minutes for the process to complete.
+The clearing of the cache is an out-of-bandwidth process.
+A 200 OK return indicates that the switch has been set but it can take a few minutes for the process to complete.

 ### Create a Backup